Looking to add a little green into your home? We’ve found the best indoor house plants that are hard, if not impossible, to kill…

 The best indoor plants to grow in Singapore

 Succulents are the ultimate in un-killable, indoor plants.
 They’re fairly happy growing in pots of any size, which makes them good desk plants.
 They store water in their stems, roots and leaves, so don’t require a lot of water (they’ve got loads) and hardly any sun.
 As long as you don’t get a little overzealous with the watering, these guys are super easy to grow and will thrive on their own.
 They can grow from just a little cutting and some soil.
-You can choose to grow any one of its variations including flowering cacti and aloe vera.
+You can choose to grow any one of its variations, including jade plant and flowering cacti.
 Just stay away from the prickly ones if you have small kids and pets.